Skip to main content

 Suburban Library Cooperative of Macomb County (SLC)

-Also, the Harrison Township Library, Troy Public Library and the Clinton-Macomb Libraries, while part of our cooperative, are not on the shared catalog.
+The Harrison Township Library, Troy Public Library and the Clinton-Macomb Libraries, while part of our cooperative, are not on the shared catalog.
 You are entitled to use your card at both these libraries, but you will need to visit the library, have your Utica library card entered into their system, and then search their catalogs for materials at their individual websites.
 For a list of all libraries available to you through SLC, click here.

 Loan Periods and Fines